Aeromium Barcode Fonts

 "n" represents "78"

-The "O" is the check character and it's calculation is illustrated in the next section below.
+The "O" is the check character and it's computation is illustrated in the next section below.
 [ASCII 186] is the start character of Code 128 C while [ASCII 187] is the stop character of Code 128 C.

-How to calculate the check digit
+How to compute the check digit

 Code 128A